 4. Click Save.

-1. Go to your Contributions tab and click on the arrow below and to the right of the publication's title and select Edit from the drop-down list.
+1. Go to your Contributions tab and click on the arrow below the title to the right of Add resources and select Edit from the drop-down list.

 2. Make the necessary changes

 3. Click Save.